-The revision process is central to this class, so you will be responsible for writing a rough draft for each essay.
-While only the final draft will be graded, not turning in earlier drafts on time will result in a deduction of up to one letter grade.
+Peer Review Workshops: The revision process is central to this class, so you will be responsible for writing a rough draft for each essay.
+While only the final draft will be graded, not completing a rough draft and participating in peer review workshops will result in a deduction of one letter grade to the paper's final grade.

-Late papers (including drafts) will be docked up to one full letter grade each day they are late.
+Late papers for Major Essays will be docked half a letter grade each day they are late.
+Late papers for credit/half credit/no credit assignments (all responses, reflections, etc.) will not be accepted.

 Students must receive a C- or higher to pass the course